 After running the .REG file, log off or restart your system and you'll no longer see Libraries icon in Windows Explorer:

 If you don't want to disable complete "Libraries" feature but only want to remove its icon from Explorer, then run "Only Remove Libraries Icon from Windows 7 Explorer.reg" file.

-PS: There is also a restore script available in case you want to restore Libraries.
+PS: There is also a restore script available in the above ZIP file, in case you want to restore Libraries.